Permits are required for Fishing & Watercraft and are available for residents, as lakes are private.

 - It is recommended that watercraft owners and operators maintain public liability insurance covering water and boating hazards.

-- Water vessels must use the supplied community dock ramps for entry to or exit from the lakes.
+- Water vessels must use the community’s permanent dock ramps for entry to or exit from the lakes.

 - Each property can have up to three watercrafts visible from lakefront property.
-Canoes and kayaks are the only permissible watercraft to be stored out of the water.
+Canoes and kayaks are the only permissible watercraft that may be stored out of the water.

-- Watercrafts shall be factory made by a reputable boat manufacturer and coast guard approved.
+- Watercraft shall be factory-made by a reputable boat manufacturer and shall be Coast Guard approved.

-- 8. No internal combustion engines designed to propel watercraft shall be permitted to be mounted on or carried on any watercraft while in any of The Islands’ lakes (except for converted motors).
-Allowable propulsion systems for watercraft are limited to electric motors, sails, oars and paddles.
+- No internal combustion engines designed for propelling watercraft shall be permitted to be mounted on or carried aboard watercraft while in any of The Islands’ lakes (except for converted motors).
+Watercraft propulsion methods are limited to electric motors, sails, oars, and paddles.

-- Watercrafts shall not be tethered to the lake wall.
+- Nothing, including watercraft, shall be tethered to the lake wall.

 - Paddle boards (surf/boogie boards) are prohibited.

-- It is up to each individual Owner to ensure that his or her watercrafts is equipped with flotation sufficient to float craft and crew when awash.
+- It is up to each individual Owner to ensure that their watercraft is equipped with flotation sufficient to float craft and crew when awash.

-- It is up to each individual Owner to ensure that safety approved preservers for each crew member and passenger are available on board all boats at all times, and that any and all other necessary safety precautions are implemented and observed.
-For health and safety reasons, individuals under eight (8) years of age and non-swimmers should wear life preservers while boating.
+- It is up to each individual Owner to ensure that safety-approved preservers for each crew member and passenger are available on board all boats at all times, and that any and all other necessary safety precautions are implemented and observed.
+For health and safety reasons, individuals under eight (8) years of age and non-swimmers should wear life preservers whenever boating.

-- Watercrafts shall be tethered so as not to encroach onto neighboring lakefront properties or impede navigation.
+- Watercraft shall be tethered so as not to encroach onto neighboring lakefront properties or to impede navigation.